One can’t determine an accurate minimum printing size for a static QR Code because static QR Codes can contain a variable amount of data.

-However, to maintain reasonable scannability and sanctity, a dynamic QR Code should be printed at least at 2 centimeters (0.8 inches) square.
+On the other hand, a dynamic QR Code should be printed at least at 2 centimeters (0.8 inches) square to maintain reasonable scannability and sanctity.

 Size (in inches) = Number of Pixels / Print Resolution (in pixels per inch)

 For example, if your QR Code has 1024 pixels and you are printing at a resolution of 300 pixels per inch, the required printing size would be:

 Size = 1024 / 300 = 3.413 inches

 Other important factors